Respawnsive/Apizr/README.md

 - With extensions registration, you have to register it thanks to AddPolicyRegistry service collection extension method.

 In any case, you may want to log what's going on during policies excecution.
-To do so, there's an OnRetry helper action wich provide your ILogHandler method mapping implementation to Polly.
+To do so, there's an OnRetry helper action witch provide your ILogHandler method mapping implementation to Polly.

 Here's how to use it:
 ```csharp